Advertiser Disclosure

 Image Credit: Qantas

-The 20% bonus means you would only need to transfer 57,000 Capital One Miles to book this ticket in business, which is 3,000 fewer miles than booking with Alaska or 23,000 fewer than booking with American Airlines.
+The 20% bonus means you only need to transfer 57,000 Capital One miles to book this ticket in business, which is 3,000 fewer miles than booking with Alaska or 23,000 fewer than booking with American Airlines.

-Perhaps most importantly, however, is that it is much easier to earn Capital One Miles than Alaska miles or American miles.
-With massive credit card welcome offers available in the last few years, it wouldn’t be a shocker if you had a higher balance of Capital One Miles than either of these 2 airlines.
+This becomes even more useful when you realize it’s much easier to earn Capital One miles than Alaska miles or American miles.
+With massive credit card welcome offers available in the last few years, you may have a larger stash of Capital One miles than your balance with either Alaska or American.

 Hot Tip: